-Let us take you on a spiritual journey to tour the places the Apostle Paul preached in ancient Corinth, the Isthmus canal, and the Athens’s Areopagus, walking in the footsteps of the “Apostle to the gentiles”.
+Let us take you on a spiritual journey to tour the places the Apostle Paul preached in ancient Athens to Corinth walking in the footsteps of the “Apostle to the gentiles”.

 “Charity is patient and is kind; Charity doesn’t envy.
 Charity doesn’t brag, is not proud, doesn’t behave itself inappropriately, doesn’t seek its own way, is not provoked, takes no account of evil; doesn’t rejoice in unrighteousness, but rejoices with the truth; it hears all things, believes all things, hopes all things, endures all things.
 Love never fails”.